XSockets/XSockets.NET-4.0/README.md

 ----------

-#Instructions for Alpha Testers
+#Instructions for Beta Testers
-Thank you for signing up to be a tester of XSockets 4.0 alpha-1.
+Thank you for signing up to be a tester of XSockets 4.0 beta.

 We have been working very hard on this release and we tried to add/fix all the stuff the community have asked for or pointed out.

 ## Some of the new features in 4.0
-You have probably been reading about most of them since you signed up for this alpha, but a unordered list with the biggest changes are:
+You have probably been reading about most of them since you signed up for this beta, but a unordered list with the biggest changes are:

  - Support for RPC (as a complement or replacement for pub/sub)
  - Multiplexing over several controllers on one connection